NATURE OF WORK

 Coordinates the process of contract development, bidding, exchange of information, surveys, equipment and services.

-Seals and signs any plans, documents, permit applications and financial responsibility statements.
+Signs and seals any plans, documents, permit applications and financial responsibility statements.

 Reviews contracts and agreements to ensure that contract documents, consultant agreements and agreements with others are appropriate.